pkkeerthana/NetObjex_Assigment/README.md

 instructions:
-take pull of the code
+take pull of the code,
-do npm install
+do npm install,
-do ng serve
+do ng serve,
 open http://localhost:4200 on browser

 # Netobjex